ifiokjr/verily/packages/verily_device_motion/example/README.md

 - **Full Yaw:** A complete 360-degree rotation around the phone's Z-axis (like spinning in a circle flat on a table).
 - **Drop:** A period of freefall followed by a significant impact.

 It displays counters for each of these detected events, incrementing the respective counter each time an event occurs.

-The state management is handled using Flutter Riverpod.
+## State Management & Hooks

+This example demonstrates several Flutter development patterns:

+- **Flutter Hooks**: For handling stateful logic and widget lifecycle
+- **Hooks Riverpod**: For global state management
+- **Custom Hooks**: We create a custom `useMotionDetector` hook that encapsulates the motion detector setup and cleanup

 ## Running the Example